126 cameras have come and gone. The original intent was to make a 35mm camera with drop-in film loading.

 This list is inaccurate and incomplete.
 If you are able to provide more accurate information than is listed here, please contact us.

 (1966) Kodak introduced the Instamatic film format and camera in 1963.
-Minolta's first 126 camera was a full-featured camera (unlike most 126 cameras) and was based on their successful 35mm rangefinder line of cameras.
+Minolta's first 126 camera was a full-featured camera (unlike most 126 cameras), and was based on their Minolta Rapid 24 rangefinder camera of 1965, that produced 24x24mm images on 35mm -- using Agfa RAPID cassettes.
 The Autopak 700 looked, operated and felt like a standard 35mm rangefinder.
 And this is how Kodak marketed the 126 camera to the public.
 They stated that these cameras would have the quality of a 35mm camera with drop-in-film ease.
-In fact most didn't have this quality, due to cheap lenses -- one of the reasons that the 126 format died out.
-And so Minolta's top-of-the-line 126 camera was an immediate commercial flop.
-It was a quality shooter that was far too pricey when compared to the typical $10 126 cameras on the market.
-It had a fast, 38mm f2.8, rangefinder-coupled, focusing lens with four elements in three groups.
-It had automatic, semi-automatic, and manual exposure modes with a behind-the-filter CDS meter.
-Shutter speeds could be selected from 1/30-1/250 (plus B), and apertures varied from f2.8 to f22.0.
-And of course, a hot shoe, cable release connection, PC contact, and tripod socket.
+In fact most 126 cameras didn't have this quality, due to cheap lenses -- one of the reasons that the 126 format died out.
+They also lacked the features of most 35mm cameras -- one of the reasons they were so cheap.
+And so Minolta's top-of-the-line 126 camera was a commercial flop.
+It was a quality shooter, for sure, but it was far too pricey when compared to the typical $10 126 cameras on the market at that time.
+It has a fast, 38mm f2.8, rangefinder-coupled, focusing lens with four elements in three groups.
+It had automatic, semi-automatic, and manual exposure modes with a behind-the-filter CDS meter displaying an EV number in the viewfinder.
+Shutter speeds can be selected from 1/30-1/250 (plus B -- ever think about a time exposure with a 126 camera?), and apertures can be set from f2.8 to f22 in manual exposure mode.
+In auto-exposure mode, the exposure varies together from f2.8 at 1/30s to f22 at 1/250s.
+In semi-automatic mode, the EV number in the viewfinder can be transfered to a small window on the lens by turning either the shutter speed and/or f-stop ring.
+And of course, a hot shoe, cable release connection, PC contact, and tripod socket are included.
 It was probably the only 126 camera to offer all of these features.
 But Minolta learned its lesson -- you can't sell expensive 126 cameras!
 As a result, the Autopak 700 was very different from all of the later Minolta 126 cameras.
 It uses one 625 battery.

 Same as the Minolta Autopak 500 with a different nameplate.
 It was available in different color "shades", such as white, light gray, and pale pink.